nus-cs2030s/2122-s2/docs/26-wildcard.md

 A.<Circle>contains(circleArray, circle); // ok
 ```

-But trying to search for a circle in an array of string would lead to a type error:
+But trying to search for a circle in an array of strings would lead to a type error:
 ```Java
 A.<String>contains(stringArray, circle); // error
 ```